schickling/gulp-webserver/README.md

     debugger init connection:  IO DEBUGGER is listening ...

 Now whenever you have javascript error in your page, not only your console from your browser will see the error.
-Your commnad line console which run the gulp will also see the message as well.
+Your command line console which run the gulp will also see the message as well.

+If you pass the `client:false` then you also need to include the `/socket.io/socket.io.js` as well.
+As they are injected at the same time.

+The reason why you want to do this is to

 ### Configuration